Network Digital Twins to Support All Defense Domains

 - Assess in parallel: Command and staff to modify operations and complete the mission, and Network defenders to detect and react to threats as they occur

-Both the JNE library architecture and EXata software enable highly scalable LVC simulation and modeling making battlefield network architecture planning simplified and affordable.
+Both the JNE library architecture and EXata software enable highly scalable LVC multi-domain modeling and simulation making battlefield network architecture planning simplified and affordable.
 Users can run radio systems such as Wideband Network Waveform (WNW) and Soldier Radio Waveform (SRW) on live radios, along with their respective emulations within JNE.

 At the same time, live network managers can operate emulated networks the same way they can with physical networks.
 JNE can effectively and accurately help develop a network digital twin to emulate many potentially difficult environments such as mountainous areas, cities, and mixed land and air deployments, along with other scenarios for mission success.